fkinos/ffkkinos.com/content/wiki/lisp.md

 +++
 date = "2024-08-10T00:00:00-03:00"
-title = "Lisp and Simbolically Computation"
+title = "Lisp and Symbolic Computation"
 +++

 Programming in Lisp is like having a conversation with the computer, developing a close relantionship with the interpreter is very important.